-This is the first year of our Power of Youth weekly alumni workspace.
-It meets for two hours every Saturday at City Year's offices downtown.
-The first hour includes skill-building workshops and the second hour is a youth coworking space with trained adults.
+This was the first year of our Power of Youth weekly alumni workspace.
+It met for two hours every Saturday at City Year's offices downtown.
+The first hour included skill-building workshops and the second hour was a youth coworking space with trained adults.
 Think 36 Degrees North for youth.